Case dropped against Michigan man after 45 years in prison

-DETROIT (AP) — A Michigan man whose murder conviction was thrown out after he spent 45 years in prison will not face a second trial.
+DETROIT (AP) — A Detroit man whose murder conviction was thrown out after he spent 45 years in prison was exonerated Wednesday and won’t face a second trial.

+Richard Phillips, 71, was upbeat, saying the criminal justice system “works — it just didn’t work fast enough.”

+A judge granted the prosecutor’s request to permanently drop the case against Phillips, 71, whose conviction was erased last year.
+He had been free on bond since December.
+Wayne County prosecutor Kym Worthy said a new investigation by her office backed his claim that he had no role in a 1971 fatal shooting.

 Most Read Nation & World Stories